MicahChalmer/rust-fuse-mc-original/README.md

 ````

 I'm working off the `master` branch of rust.
 I try to make sure what I push to github works with what was in rust's master at or near the time that I pushed it.

+# RUNNING THE TESTS

+The test suite lives in `src/test`, which means you can run it with `rustpkg test test`.